Home > Business > Doing Business with DDC > Transforming Public Procurement - Procurement Act 2023

 What you need to do

-From 24th of February 2025, suppliers will be able to register on the CDP - the new enhanced Find a Tender service as the Council (and other contracting authorities) will require the information from the CDP as part of your tender submission for above *threshold procurements.
+Suppliers will need to register on the CDP - the new enhanced Find a Tender service as the Council (and other contracting authorities) will require the information from the CDP as part of your tender submission for above *threshold procurements.

 For below threshold procurements, you do not have to be registered on the CDP however, you may wish to do so to prevent you from having to repeatedly provide your details for each quotation/tender you bid for (either with the Council or another contracting authority).